-Two first-half strikes put Martin Jol's side to the sword as the hosts comprehensively ouplayed the Cottagers and moved back into the top three of the Premier League
+Two first-half strikes put away Martin Jol's side as the hosts comprehensively outplayed the Cottagers and moved back into the top three of the Premier League.

 Saints dominated the first half and were rewarded with a second goal just before the break, when Lambert this time presented Rodriguez with a simple opportunity to head home from close range.

-Fernando Amorebieta replaced captain Brede Hangeland in the Fulham side after the Norway defender was ruled out due a nerve problem in his leg, while forward Bryan Ruiz (back) was passed fit.
+Fernando Amorebieta replaced captain Brede Hangeland in the Fulham side after the Norway defender was ruled out due a nerve problem in his leg, while forward Bryan Ruiz (back) was deemed fit.

 Saints were almost gifted the lead after just four minutes as Philippe Senderos dithered on the ball and was robbed by Adam Lallana.
 He picked out Morgan Schneiderlin, whose shot was destined for the back of the net until Amorebieta intervened.